richardeschloss/nuxt-stories/README.md

 * ✅ Ordering of stories using story frontMatter.
 * ✅ Instant updating of table of contents as you type the headers
 * ✅ Auto importing of components.
 Just place components in your components directory and just use them!
-* ✅ Vue in Markdown or Markdown in Vue!
-You're in complete control!
-(I prefer Vue-in-Markdown ;))
 * ✅ Emoji support!
 Don't believe it?
 Just look at this bulleted list!
 * ✅ Built-in json viewer.
 Just type `<json :data="[your data]"/>` to see the tree.
 * ✅ The perfect development tool for rapidly jotting down notes, gameplans, or even writing official documentation!
 Documentation that is also *functional*.